 Home | About Us | Engines | Customer Cars | Water Injection | Links

 Velocity: 181.49kph V's 190.73 kph

-So you can see just how great the FD3S really is... nothing short of an amazing car when fine tuned to its full potential
+So you can see just how great the rotary really is... nothing short of an amazing car when fine tuned to its full potential

+Home | About Us | Engines | Customer Cars | Water Injection | Links